The brands with the best customer service in 2022 have not ranked before. Discover the brands that have risen and fallen in rank since 2019.

 In the most simple terms, customer service is the ongoing actions taken to support customers.
 Take a deep dive into the types of modern customer service and benefits of it, customer service definition and strategy, what qualities make up great service, stats about the industry, examples of brands providing outstanding service, and much more.

-What is customer service: Customer service definition
+What is customer service in 2022: Customer service definition

-Customer service is the assistance and guidance a company provides to people before, during, and after they buy a product or service.
+Customer service is defined as the assistance and guidance a company provides to people before, during, and after they buy a product or service.
 There’s a direct correlation between satisfied customers, brand loyalty, and revenue growth.

 Customer satisfaction has always been a fundamental part of business, but it’s more important than ever now.
 Consumers expect a lot from brands – and have eternal brands to choose from.
 Service needs to be part of each step of their journey, from initial interactions through post-purchase and beyond.